 This breaker trips when the current rate is 3 to 5 times higher than the current rating.
 They are used in domestic appliances and in light commercial applications with low surge current.

-This circuit breaker trip when the current is 5 to 10 times above their trip curve.
+This circuit breaker trips when the current is 5 to 10 times above their trip curve.

 They are used in commercial or industrial applications with moderate surge currents.